cprimera/UDeltio/Phase1/CRC Cards/CRC Cards.md

 |------------------|---------------|
 takes a instance of a class which implements a DAO | DAO overrides the DAO's get method to lazily call database |

+### Scenarios

+#### I want to create a new board
+- Get the details about the board from the user
+- Use DAO to create a new Board object with the given details

+#### I want to create a post in a new board
+- Get the board's unique identifier from Board object
+- Use DAO to create new Post object with the given details

+#### I want boards to have tags
+- Retrieve existing tag, or create new tag using DAO
+- When creating boards add the tag to the Board object